Cinderblook/cinderblook.github.io/content/about.md

 # Hello, and Welcome!
 Welcome to my site, Cinderblook.com.
 This is a side project of mine, where I may put anything and everything on here.
 <br><br>
 I am a tech enthusiast.
-Professionaly I'm a Network Speciliast working at Jersey Shore Area School District, and I am enrolled at Pennsylvania College of Technology in the Network Admnistration and Engineering Bachelor's undergraduate program.
+Professionaly I am a Linux Support Specialist at Pennsylvania State University.
+Previously I worked as a Network Speciliast at Jersey Shore Area School District, and I'm finishing my degree in Network Admnistration and Engineering at Pennsylvania College of Technology.
 <br> <br>
 In my free time I like to tackle mini projects of all sort.
 This site being one of them.